 In most cases, you can upload the capture file to a remote server.
-However, in cases where the capture file is very large, or you encounter a WAN problem, you can upload the capture file to an S8300 Server and view it using Tethereal, which is a commandline version of Ethereal.
+However, in cases where the capture file is very large, or you encounter a WAN problem, you can upload the capture file to an S8300 Server and view it using Tethereal, which is a command-line version of Ethereal.

-Uploading the capture file to a remote server or USB mass storage device on page 416 Uploading the capture file to an S8300 Server on page 416
+Uploading the capture file to a remote server or USB mass storage device on page 430 Uploading the capture file to an S8300 Server on page 430 copy capture-file ftpcopy capture-file tftpcopy capture-file scpcoyy capture-file usb

-Uploading the capture file to a remote server or USB mass storage device
+Uploading the capture file to a remote server or USB mass storage device Procedure